Malcolmcjackson/ExoplanetQuery/README.md

 - Implement hyperlinking to the NASA Exoplanet website when a planet name is clicked for more detailed information.
 - Switch frameworks from PyQt6 to something more lightweight.
 - Deploy a web demo using Flask/Django and AWS.
+- Release Windows build (exe, or an installer)